-The Dinàgà Wek’èhodì (dee-na-ga wek-a-ho-dee) Candidate Area is an area of approximately 790 km2 in the northern portion of the north arm of Great Slave Lake and includes the mainland shoreline, numerous islands and the water of the lake itself.
+Dınàgà Wek’èhodì (dee-na-ga wek-a-ho-dee) is a Candidate Area under the Protected Areas Act.
+It is 790 km2 in the northern portion of the north arm of Great Slave Lake and includes the mainland shoreline, numerous islands and the water of the lake itself.

-Dinàgà Wek’èhodì has powerful historical, spiritual and cultural significance.
+Dınàgà Wek’èhodì protects the biodiversity of the Taiga Shield and Taiga Plains, and north arm of Great Slave Lake, while contributing to the cultural continuity of an area that has powerful historical, spiritual and cultural significance.
 It is a place of legends, sharing, teaching and learning.

 Cooperative management of the protected area will ensure all people have the opportunity to respect and enjoy this unique area for generations.

-- Dinàgà Wek'èhodì (formerly Kwets'ootł'àà) was identified for protection by the Tłįchǫ Government.
+- Dınàgà Wek'èhodì (formerly Kwets'ootł'àà) was identified for protection by the Tłįchǫ Government.

 - The area is culturally important to the Dene and Métis who have used the area for centuries for many activities, including hunting and fishing.

 - The area hosts several species at risk, including boreal woodland caribou, wood bison, wolverine, rusty blackbird, common nighthawk, barn swallow and short-eared owl.

 - Dınàgà Wek'èhodì is classified as an Important Bird Area (IBA) in Canada and is a key migratory bird site in the Northwest Territories, with large numbers of tundra swans, Canada geese and other waterfowl using it as a staging area.

 - Dınàgà Wek'èhodì contains Canada's northernmost recorded breeding range of Caspian and black terns.